 “I’ve walked so far, don’t tell me it’s wrong.”
 She let the note hang, and watched the boy snatch the hat out of the wind’s grasp.

-Devi approached the short cliff shyly, it all being a part of the theatrics.
-He leaned over the ledge, holding the hat towards her.
-The sun was behind him, making it difficult for Devi to make out his face.
+Devi approached the short cliff shyly, and leaned over, holding the hat towards her.
+The sun was behind him, making it difficult for Devi to see his face.
 His frame was lean and elongated by the angle she studied him from.

 She took the hat and thanked him.
 He didn’t respond, merely saluted her and returned to his seat.